wildmountainfarms/solarthing/CONTRIBUTING.md

 * There may be more exceptions already present

 Although I wish that some of these conventions could be changed, changing them would result in confusion and more inconsistencies.

+### Timer/Timeout Conventions
+The SolarThing codebase has to deal with timers and timeouts.
+If you just need a timeout (ex: do something after 5 seconds), use `System.nanoTime()`. `System.nanoTime()` will not jump around if the clock of the system is changed, so by using this obscure bugs can be prevented.
+In many cases, you need an absolute time that is consistent across systems.
+This is where it's OK to use `System.currentTimeMillis()` or `Instant.now()`.

+So:
+* Use `System.nanoTime()` for timeouts and timers that can work with relative time
+* Use `System.currentTimeMillis()` or `Instant.now()` if you need an absolute time
+* Suffix your variable names.
+So instead of `long lastRunTimestamp`, it should be `long lastRunTimestampMillis` (for an epoch millisecond value)

 ### Styling
 ```javascript